 Symptoms of peritoneal mesothelioma

 Peritoneal mesothelioma develops in the lining of the abdomen.
 People may experience:

 - Night sweats

-Symptoms of pericardial mesothelioma, which develops in the lining of the heart, include:
+Pericardial mesothelioma develops in the lining of the heart.
+Common symptoms include:

 - Heart palpitations or irregular heartbeat (arrhythmia)